 The president at that time was Helen Jeuken, who wrote in the first journal: “I personally feel that most of our ‘teething’ problems have been surmounted and, judging by the enthusiasm, see a prosperous, long and happy future of the Group which was much needed to be formed in Bathurst.”
 Early meetings continued to be held at the Bathurst Public School until we moved into rather cramped quarters in the Bathurst Library, when it was a part of the Bathurst Council Chambers on the corner of Russell and William Streets.

 When the new Library and Art Gallery opened in Keppel Street in 1991 the Group moved there.
-We now have space for our wide range of resources, and members and the public can access them during library hours.
-The Library also has a room which is available for our meetings.
-This arrangement has proved very satisfactory for both the Group and the Library, with good co-operation between members and the Library staff.
+We then had space for our wide range of resources.
+The Library also had a room which was available for our meetings.

 A small group of members spent about eight years bringing our publication Bathurst Pioneers: A register of Pioneer Families of Bathurst NSW and District before 1900 to fruition in 2007.

 A transcript of the headstones in the Bathurst Cemetery was published on CD in 2003.
 This has now been updated after rechecking and photographing all of the headstones in the cemetery.
-A new searchable CD has been produced.
+A new searchable CD was produced in 2014.

 A book recording the life and times of the early mayors of Bathurst (1863-1915) was also launched at the 30th birthday celebrations.

 The Group has a research team at the Library every 4th Tuesday afternoon from 1 pm to 3 pm to assist members, and the public with their family history research.

-As at 1 June, 2018 the Bathurst Family History Group Inc has had a total of 1,084 members during the 33 years, and at present has 277 financial members.
+As at 30 April, 2019 the Bathurst Family History Group has had a total of 1,128 members during the 34 years, and at present has 300 financial members.

 Dianne Barnes, President.